Mike Richter: Playing career

-Richter grew up in Flourtown, Pennsylvania, near Philadelphia, and idolized Philadelphia Flyers goaltender Bernie Parent.
-He attended and played for Germantown Academy in Fort Washington, Pennsylvania, and then Northwood School in Lake Placid, New York, graduating in 1985.
-He also played at the Wissahickon Skating Club.
-After playing for the United States in the World Junior Championships in 1985, Richter played for the University of Wisconsin–Madison from 1985 to 1987, and the Rangers made him the 28th overall pick in the 1985 NHL Entry Draft.
-He again represented the US in the 1986 World Junior Championships, as well as the World Championships and the 1988 Winter Olympics in Calgary, before making his NHL debut in the 1989 playoffs.
-Though he lost the one game in which he played, he was soon a regular member of the Rangers, posting 12 wins against 5 losses in his rookie season as the club's backup goaltender.
+The New York Rangers made Richter the 28th overall pick in the 1985 NHL entry draft.
+He again represented the United States in the 1986 World Junior Championships, as well as the World Championships and the 1988 Winter Olympics in Calgary, before making his NHL debut in the 1989 playoffs.
+Though he lost the one game in which he played, he was soon a regular member of the Rangers, posting 12 wins against five losses in his rookie season as the club's backup goaltender.

 Over the next two seasons, Richter split goaltending duties with the Rangers' veteran starter, John Vanbiesbrouck, and was selected to play for the U.S. in the 1991 Canada Cup tournament.

-Vanbiesbrouck was traded to the Vancouver Canucks prior to being selected by the Florida Panthers in the 1993-94 NHL expansion draft.
+In the January 31 game of the season, Richter passed Jacques Plante to set a franchise record in saves for one game with 59 (with 26 of them coming in the third period alone) as the Rangers held on to a 3-3 tie against the Vancouver Canucks.
+The advent of the expansion draft in 1993 had the Rangers at a crossroads with what to do with their goaltenders, particularly with the possibility of losing a goaltender without compensation.
+As such, Vanbiesbrouck was traded to the Vancouver Canucks on June 20 for future considerations in a move designed to have the Rangers protect Richter.
 Richter then had his first campaign as the team's number one goaltender.
 He posted a career best 42 wins and 2.57 goals against average as the Rangers won the Presidents' Trophy as the league's top regular season team for the second time in three years.
 He was also named Most Valuable Player of the NHL All-Star Game, which the Rangers hosted at Madison Square Garden.
 In the playoffs, he ramped up his play, becoming the eighth goaltender to post four shutouts in one playoff season.
-The Rangers reached the Stanley Cup Finals against the Canucks, and Richter earned a career highlight in Game 4, famously stopping Vancouver sniper Pavel Bure on a penalty shot.
+The Rangers reached the Stanley Cup Final against the Canucks, and Richter earned a career highlight in game four, famously stopping Vancouver sniper Pavel Bure on a penalty shot.
 The Rangers defeated the Canucks in seven games to win their first Stanley Cup since 1940.

 Over the next few years, Richter would be consistently ranked among the world's top goaltenders.
-He led the United States to victory in the 1996 World Cup of Hockey, with his efforts earning him tournament Most Valuable Player honors.
+He led the United States to victory in the 1996 World Cup of Hockey, with his efforts (5–1, 2.89 GAA, .923 save percentage) earning him tournament Most Valuable Player honors.
+Until the 2026 Winter Olympics, Richter was the last goaltender to win a gold medal for the United States in an international tournament.
 Injuries plagued much of his career, including MCL sprains, ACL sprains, and concussions.